Skip to main contentSkip to main navigationSkip to footer content

 • Specialty courses

-Getting an MSN in the medical field offers plenty of opportunities and benefits but comes with major responsibilities.
+Getting an MSN in the medical field offers plenty of opportunities and benefits but has significant responsibilities.

-Any advanced position in health care means you have to use your clinical diagnostic and treatment expertise or your science and technology skills to manage huge amounts of patient data.
+Any advanced healthcare position requires you to use your clinical diagnostic and treatment expertise or your science and technology skills to manage large amounts of patient data.

-You could also have a major role as a highly qualified educator training nursing staff or specialize within a certain area like midwifery, psychiatry oncology, pediatrics, or neonatal nursing.
-The educational route deserves more attention in particular because graduates can choose to become nursing school faculty because there is a nationwide shortage.
+You could also have a significant role as a highly qualified educator training nursing staff or specialize within a specific area like midwifery, psychiatry oncology, pediatrics, or neonatal nursing.
+The educational route deserves more attention because graduates can choose to become nursing school faculty because of a nationwide shortage.

 Differences Between BSN and MSN Nurses

-Many people wonder which nursing degree is a better step for their nursing career: a BSN or an MSN.
-While both degrees offer a way to advance, there are some differences between BSN and MSN nurses.
+While both degrees offer opportunities to advance, there are differences between BSN and MSN nurses:

-• Financial resources: Additional years of studying means additional tuition fees that you should take into consideration.
+• Financial resources: Additional years of studying means additional tuition fees that you should consider.
 If you see a lot of career prospects, the investment may be worth it.

-• Time: An MSN may require a bit more time than a BSN program.
-Keep in mind that there are many online or bridge programs that offer an accelerated timeline for graduation.
+• Time: An MSN may require more time than a BSN program.
+Remember that many online or bridge programs offer an accelerated timeline for graduation.
+If time is a concern for you, look for the shortest RN to MSN online program that is accessible.

 • Level of education: An MSN program is a way of becoming highly qualified in what you already do.
-It is more advanced than a BSN program and usually requires a certain level of nursing knowledge and work experience.
-If you’re an aspiring nurse with no experience or a degree, getting an ADN or a BSN first would be ideal; otherwise, be prepared for an intense and hard study program for a couple of years.
+It is more advanced than a BSN program and usually requires nursing knowledge and work experience.
+If you’re an aspiring nurse without experience or a degree, getting an ADN or a BSN first would be ideal; otherwise, be prepared for an intense and challenging study program for a few years.

 Find out more about the differences between a BSN and an MSN.